ueberdosis/tiptap-docs/README.md

 ## License

 This project is licensed under the [Tiptap Documentation Software License](LICENSE) license.
-This applies to all files except those in the `src/content` directory, which contains the documentation content.
+This applies to all files except those in the `src/content` directory, which contains the documentation content or the `public/assets/fonts` directory which contains our fonts.
 The documentation content is licensed under the [MIT](LICENSE-DOCS) license.
+The fonts licenses can be found in `public/assets/fonts/LICENSE.txt`.